Aztro2004/Neural_Networks/README.md

 # Neural_Networks
-Projects for Neural Networks class
+Projects and Homework for Neural Networks class

 The repository has the following projects:
 - Image Classiffier: